lzwjava/blog-source/original/2025-02-27-shortcuts-en.md

 ---
 audio: false
+generated: false
 lang: en
 layout: post
 title: Mastering iOS Shortcuts
 translated: false
 ---

 - Use the Shortcuts app to create a shortcut that triggers when you arrive at the office.
 This shortcut will automatically open the WeCom app, enabling you to punch in.